namunokaze/vless-win-starter-oneclick/README.md

 ## How to use

-I. Download this repository or just files separately: `config-filled-fake.json` and `prepare-and-start.bat`
+I. Download this repository or files-as-archive.zip or just files separately: `config-filled-fake.json` and `prepare-and-start.bat`

 II.
 Rename `config-filled-fake.json` to `config.json`